DataCentricAlliance/segments2mytarget/README.md

            suffix of segment file name.
 It will be used for auditory update in future. ex.
 20151231, now by default -r <regexp> | --regexp <regexp>
-           source filename pattern in workdir, default .*(.gz)$ -w | --process
-           process segments from files. false by default -g <allowedsegments> | --allowedsegments <allowedsegments>
+           source filename pattern in workdir, default .*(.gz)$ -g <allowedsegments> | --allowedsegments <allowedsegments>
            comma-separated allowed segment ids for upload . empty = all. empty by default -u | --upload